How to Track Emails with Office 365 Message Trace Using PowerShell

 Message tracking or tracing helps admins to monitor mail flow and delivery status.
 With message trace, you can

-Message trace can be performed through the Exchange admin center (EAC) or PowerShell.
+Message trace can be performed through the new Exchange admin center (EAC) or PowerShell.
 Most admins prefer PowerShell over EAC.
 So, this blog provides detailed information on Exchange message tracking using PowerShell and solves the most needed use cases.

 You can use PowerShell cmdlet Get-MessageTrace to trace messages have passed through your Microsoft 365 organization.
 You must connect to Exchange Online PowerShell before running the below cmdlet.